abdelachbani/Measurement-Of-Algorithms-Complexity/README.md

 Note that the sample data files and the graphics are using data from the execution of the measurement programs, executed in a JVM in client mode.
 That said, the times may be higher than those obtained in a JVM in server mode.
-Anyway, the goal is to show the complexity of the algorithms, not to measure the absolute time, and the results are perfectly reflecting that.
+Anyway, **the goal is to show the complexity of the algorithms**, not to measure the absolute time, and the results are perfectly reflecting that.

 Example of another sample dat file for Insertion Sort using a server mode JVM: